talgiladi/cybersecurity-portfolio/README.md

 # cybersecurity-portfolio
 ## portfolio for cybersecurity, including documents and code
 ### professional statement
-I am a technically versatile cybersecurity professional with a strong foundation in programming, networks, and Linux.
-My passion lies in penetration testing and security operations, where I use analytical thinking to uncover vulnerabilities and strengthen defenses.
-Motivated by a deep sense of justice, I am committed to using my skills ethically to protect people and systems.
-As I expand my expertise—especially in integrating AI tools for ethical hacking—I aim to help organizations stay ahead of evolving threats while upholding the highest standards of integrity.
+I am a cybersecurity professional with a robust foundation in programming, networking, and Linux systems.
+My passion lies in penetration testing and security operations, where I apply analytical thinking to identify vulnerabilities and strengthen defenses.​

+Driven by a commitment to justice and ethical responsibility, I aim to protect individuals and organizations from digital threats.
+I am currently enhancing my expertise by integrating AI tools into ethical hacking practices, staying ahead of evolving cyber threats.​

+My approach combines technical proficiency with a dedication to continuous learning and collaboration.
+I strive to contribute to a secure digital environment where integrity and trust are paramount.